tobiasuruali/DS_ToolKits_Project/Milestone_Reports/Milestone3-Report.md

+# Milestone 3
 ## Task 1 Docker-Compose

-- Which services are being used for the application (described in the link above)?
-How do they relate
+**Which services are being used for the application (described in the link above)?
+How do they relate to the host names in terms of computer networks?**

-  -
-to the host names in terms of computer networks?
+- Short answer, web and redis are the services used by the application.
+Web allows the docker contained application and the local machine to use the exposed port.
+Redis load the redis image, to be used as a data structure server.
+They use the ip address 127.0.0.1, the localhost.
+They communicate by using the exposed port 5000.
+The dockerized application run locally on the machine, and we can access though the local host directory at the port 5000.
+- In details, the link https://docs.docker.com/compose/gettingstarted/ shows how to leverage docker to create a small application running in a docker environment and accesible through the local network.
+It contains the following elements: a simple application written in Python, a dockerfile, a docker-compose and the requirements.
+- The application defines what will happen, after we access to the exposed port.
+It is a counter on how many times we have accessed the port.
+The dockerfile specify which docker image to build.
+This allows us to load predefined environments (in this case python:3.7-alpine), the requirements and the port to be used.
+This will ensure that all the dependencies are correctly loaded.
+The docker-compose allows us to manage all the services for Docker.
+In this example, web and redis.
+With the compose up command, the aformentioned services and the dockerfile are started.

-- What ports are being used (within the application and in the docker-compose file)?
+**What ports are being used (within the application and in the docker-compose file)?**

+- The port 5000 is used by the dockerfile and the dockercompose.
+The Flask web server uses the same port.
+The redis service uses port 6379.

-- How does the host machine (e.g. your computer) communicate with the application inside the Docker container.
-Which ports are exposed from the application to the host machine?
+**How does the host machine (e.g. your computer) communicate with the application inside the Docker container.
+Which ports are exposed from the application to the host machine?**

+- The host machine, in my example my laptop have stored locally the necessary information to pull from the internet a dockerized environment, wiht all the necessary dependencies.
+As long as I can join the localhost at the exposed port 5000 (http://localhost:5000 or the equivalent http://127.0.0.1:5000/ ), I can interact with the dockerized application.

-- What is localhost, why is it useful in the domain of web applications?
+**What is localhost, why is it useful in the domain of web applications?**
+- Localhost refers to the device we are using.
+If we are on our laptop it would be the laptop.
+It is the default name used to establish a connection from our device.
+The default address is 127.0.0.1 (usually, but the range goes from 127.0.0.0 to 127.255.255.255).
+It is useful because this range of ip addresses are reserved for loopback communication, so that we can only connect to our local machine.
+It is often used for testing web applications, like in our docker-compose example.

 ## Task 2 PostgreSQL & JokesDB

-What is PostgreSQL?
-Is it SQL or no-SQL (why?)
+**What is PostgreSQL?
+Is it SQL or no-SQL (why?)**

+- PostgreSQL is an open source object-relational database system, based on SQL (Structured Query Language), with a strong focus on data integrity and reliability.
+In PostgreSQL, data is often stored as a table.
+It follows SQL standards albeit in some scenarios there might be difference in syntax.
+It allows to define new data types, write code in several programming language (including python) and build custom functions.
+With PostgreSQL we can create, maintain, update and query a relational database.
+- A no-sql database system (like MongoDB) tackle a different necessity, where it is more important to access in a short time to large data set, at the expense of data reliability and consistency (e.g. an entry might not be unique).
+Usually no-sql databases don't use tables to store data but document, key-value, graph, or wide-column stores.
+NoSQL databases are non-relational, with dynamic schemas to store unstructured data.

+**Run a PostgreSQL Server (current version is 14.0) using a Docker image from the official PostgreSQL Docker Hub page**

-- If you stopped and deleted the Docker container running the database and restarted it.
+**If you stopped and deleted the Docker container running the database and restarted it.
 Would your joke still be in the database?
-Why or why not?
+Why or why not?**
+- Yes, it would be available locally on our machines.
+This is based on how we set up the docker-compose script.
+In our setup the database use the following volume.:

+volumes:
+      - db-data:/var/lib/postgresql/data
+- As mentioned in the official docker documentation (https://docs.docker.com/storage/volumes/) a volume is the official way for persisting data generated by and used by Docker containers.
+If we needed to have large volumes of data, maybe even different from a normal SQL table, there would be more efficient way to store data, like the Amazon S3 service.
+In our scenario, where we have only a table of jokes, storing it in a database is enough.
+If we were not using volumes, by stopping and deleting the Docker container, the database would be lost.
 ## Task 3 Save Image into Database

-- How do you need to represent/transform image data to save it to a relational database?
+**How do you need to represent/transform image data to save it to a relational database?**

+- Relational database are not ideal to store images.
+A better way to store pictures in a database is to save the pictures on a separate data container and then reference them in the database.
+In this way, it is possible to avoid 2 major drawbacks:
+1) It is not efficient, as relational databases like PostgreSQL are not optimized for pictures.
+2) You loose many of the functionalities of a relational databases, by storing the pictures directly in a BLOB field (Binary Large Object)

-- Describe Process and Difficulties:
+**Describe Process and Difficulties**

 - Look at your own dataset:
 1. How is your data structured (you can download and load it from the source.
 Some of you may use